parrt/msds692/notes/selenium.md

 <img src=figures/google-searchbox.png width=500>

-Using the boilerplate code from the previous section, we would add the following functionality.
+**Exercise**: Using the boilerplate code from the previous section, add the following functionality and watch the browser perform a search for you.

 ```python
 search_box = driver.find_element_by_name('q')